jjjjlira/ProjectReports/README.md

 # ProjectReports
 Some of my Project Reports, Programs and Visualizations are in the directories above.
-Here some samples that might entice you to continue looking to my portfolio:
+Here some samples that might entice you to continue looking to the projects:

 GUI developed in Python using TKinter toolkit library in addition to the Machine Learning algorithms for the Intrusion Detection System (IDS) written in Python.